Heart of a Book

 Riley Martinez

-I'm not sure I agree about Graphics Pipeline.
-To me, it seemed more like Shader Development.
+I'm not sure I agree about Ray Tracing.
+To me, it seemed more like DirectX.

 Morgan Taylor